STRADOS-KRIMO/CAR-Repair-LOCATION-/README.md

 🛠 Configuration Guide

-All primary settings are located at the top of the cl_repair.lua file.
+All primary settings are located at the top of the main.lua file in clinet folder.

 1️⃣ How to Change or Add Locations